denten-books/plain-text/1-chapter.md

 codex under the familiar guise of surface representation.
 The digital book is not just a book.
-It is a universal Turing machine, a machine, that besides effecting the figures of reading and writing, holds the potential to effect all possible metaphors.
-The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
+It is a universal Turing machine, a machine, that besides effecting the figures of reading and writing, holds the potential to effect all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
 It is finally to make it available to interpretation---that is to free play of ideas.
 I would like to know what happens in the metaphorical transference between the book and the device emulating the book.
-Knowing in that sense allows me consent, or, conversely, to resist elements of the imposed structure.
+Knowing in that sense allows me consent, or, conversely, to resist elements of imposed structure.

+[^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
+The Turing machine is a *thought experiment* that imagines a device.
+The PC is a device emulating a Turing machine.
+See
+@putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
+A
+more detailed discussion follows in 1.2.

 ## 1.2 Universal Turing Machines

-I want to foreshadow now what will become the punchline of the whole book: namely that the ghost in the machine cannot be reduced to some vague notions of value---these amount to a distraction, which lies plainly upon the surface.
-The conspicuous ghostly apparition (indicating the absence of a living subject) is agency itself, which, for now, necrotically attaches itself to dead things like systems, mediums, and automated discourses.
-If all this talk of value, ghosts, and necromancy sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the algorithm and someone able to help us reason through Kittler's computational conundrum.
-On towards Marx then (who will appear much later), through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.
+### The computer is not just a calculator

-The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter, and the calculator.
+What sort of a thing is a literary device?
+It is tempting to think of personal computers as glorified calculators.
+And in fact, that is often the popular image of computing, one that highlights the machine's ability to calculate.
+The computer reduces culture to ones and zeroes, thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the connection between computing and calculation is but a piece of a larger story.
+The personal computer governing the production of textuality today emerged from an amalgamation of automated devices: among them the telegraph, the typewriter, and the calculator.
+Each of these these machines left an imprint on the structure of our everyday engagement with computational devices.

+It is important to keep these intertwined material lineages in mind because each brings with it a different set of values and priorities.
+As complex computational systems begin to play an ever larger part in our lives, from structuring family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
+In building such systems, do we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
+These are not choices that should be left to a calculator.
+Systems, in themselves, do not contain values.
+Rather, values are imposed from without.
+The question then becomes one of ends and means.
+A calculator is most "efficient" when operating on binary data.
+Efficiency and complexity are goods for the task of calculation.
+A democratic vision of a just society places value on open deliberation and consensus building.
+Art calls for beauty.
+What we commonly call a computer is also, undeniably, a tool for social and political
+transformation: one used to make war and to create art.
+It is up to us to decide how.

+### The paradox of the Turing machine.

+A thought experiment about computable numbers that imagines a machine.
+A machine that emulates a thought experiment.

+[^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
+@marche_literature_2012.

+### begin on Turing

 In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
 Where all previous calculators are special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as a universal "*a*-machine."
 In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its internal composition could be reduced to a dynamic representational state (as opposed to a fixed, mechanical one).
 The device would receive input by means of a paper ribbon containing discrete symbolic inputs.
 At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing" the symbols onto the tape.
 Mechanically, its movement could be restricted to one axis or to the movement of the tape through the mechanism.
 What makes such a device a *universal* machine is its ability to internalize symbol as part of its mechanism.
 Symbolic input, in this case, can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.

 In fact, the Turing machine does not properly differentiate between content and control code.
 Its "internal state" (Turing uses terms of sentient awareness